- We strive to provide complete care for our patients. Learn more about all the services we provide.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Dr Carter has acquired Pond Point Animal Hospital after more than 15 years of experience in medicine, veterinary surgery, acupuncture, holistic and alternative medicine all over New Haven and Fairfield Counties in CT.
+Dr Carter acquired Pond Point Animal Hospital after more than 15 years of experience in medicine, veterinary surgery, acupuncture, holistic and alternative medicine all over New Haven and Fairfield Counties in CT.
 She is a graduate of Tufts University Alumni School of Veterinary Medicine.
 She is a member of IVAS, International Veterinary Acupuncture Society.
-In addition to traditional companion animals, dogs and cats, Dr. Carter also cares for exotic pets.
-Her husband Jeff Carter is a master woodworker and owner of The Westmount Group, where he creates one of a kind pieces of furniture and home environments.
+In addition to traditional companion animals (dogs and cats), Dr. Carter also cares for exotic pets.
+Her husband, Jeff Carter, is a master woodworker and owner of The Westmount Group, where he creates one of a kind pieces of furniture and home environments.
 You can find some of his beautiful work around the facility.
 They have a talented teenage son who plays piano and loves Judo.
-Jasper their sweet goofy Australian Shepard cross loves to go on long walks with his family.
-Their kitties, Shadow & Joe lounge around their beautiful home and garden.
-In addition to being an excellent veterinarian, she is an amazing cook & gardener.
-She also spends much of her free time sailing in the Milford harbor these days.
+Jasper, their sweet and goofy Australian Shepard cross, loves to go on long walks with his family.
+Their kitty, Roamin', lounges around their beautiful home and garden.
+In addition to being an excellent veterinarian, she is an amazing cook and gardener.
+These days she spends much of her free time sailing in the Milford harbor.

 Elaine Horowitz C.V.T.

-Joined Pond Point Animal Hospital in August 2005.
-Previously, she worked in Cromwell CT, at a 4 Doctor AAHA animal hospital which for 11 years she was the manager.
-She has an associate degree in animal science and earned her certification in the late 1980′s.
-In the early 1990′s, she took a year leave of absence to go and work on Grand Cayman Island, where she had an opportunity to work with veterinarians from all over the United States.
+Elaine joined Pond Point Animal Hospital in August 2005.
+Previously, she worked in Cromwell, CT at a four doctor AAHA animal hospital, which she managed for 11 years.
+She has an Associate's degree in animal science and earned her certification in the late 1980s.
+In the early 1990s, she took a year long leave of absence to go and work on Grand Cayman Island, where she had an opportunity to work with veterinarians from all over the United States.
 In her time off she enjoys golf, scuba diving, and tailgating at Giants games with her husband.
 Also, she enjoys designing websites and creating computer animation.
-She’s pictured here with one of our beloved hospital cats, Rusty.
+She’s pictured here with her rescue pup, Ripple.